-I have never smoked chicken wings and was wondering at what temperature I should run the smoker.
+I plan on smoking chicken wings and was wondering at what temperature I should run the smoker.
 How long I should smoke the wings?

 What would you recommend for seasoning the chicken wings before I smoke them?
 A rub or a marinade?
 And should they be brined first?